-Whether you are using a customised theme or the inbuilt theme within Totara, there are a range of Theme settings around display and navigation within the quick-access menu via Appearance > Themes > Theme settings.
+Whether you are using a customised theme or the inbuilt theme within Totara Learn, there are a range of Theme settings around display and navigation within the Administration menu via Appearance > Themes > Theme settings.

 |Theme designer mode|

 Normally all theme images and style sheets are cached in browsers and on the server for a very long time, for performance.
 If you are designing themes or developing code then you probably want to turn this mode on so that you are not served cached versions.

 This will make your site slower for all users.
 Alternatively, you can also reset the theme caches manually from the Theme selection page.

 If enabled, each user may select their preferred theme when editing their profile.
 All Totara Learn pages will be displayed in the user's selected theme, apart from courses where a course theme has been set and forced.

 User themes allow learners a degree of personalisation and control over their learning environment and for them to set a theme which best suits their visual display/accessibility requirements.

 User themes will not be mobile or tablet device optimised unless the option Enable device detection is disabled (unchecked).

 |Allow course themes|

 If you enable this option, then trainers will be able to set their own course themes.
 Course themes override all other theme choices (site, user, or session themes).